ttk2/Humbug/README.md

 - Give projectiles a slow debuff on hit
 - Multiplies mob death loot item count
 - Disables experience except from XP bottles
+- Finds End Portals in a world.
+- Swaps Wither Skeletons in for Zombie Pigmen to raise Wither Skeleton spawn rate.

 The 'humbug' console command can be used to get or set any of the configuration file settings while the server is running.
 Also available are 'humbug save' and 'humbug reload'.